makrai/notes/lotfian19-msp-podcast.md

     * media over Internet such as interviews or video blogs [16], [17].
 In most
     * hE emo biased by the context and nature of the interaction,
     * reduced range of emotional behaviors in the corpora.
 It is important to
-* we present MSP-PODCAST and the data collection approach that we are using to
+* we present MSP-PODCAST and the data collection approach
-  * relies on existing naturalistic recordings available on audio-sharing websites.
-The recent popularity of multimedia content on Internet
+  * relies on existing naturalistic recordings available on audio-sharing websites (multimedia)
     * unlimited resources for videos (eg, YouTube, Vimeo), images (eg, Flickr, Picasa, Facebook, Instagram), and audio clips (eg, iTunes, Soundcloud)
     * we focus on podcasts, which are prerecorded audio programs that can be